 Although I had learned the rudiments of oil painting as a kid from my talented mother, I did not take painting seriously until my early twenties.
 At that time I learned watercolor from a very fine teacher, and I took to it with a passion.
 For a while, I spent most of my time experimenting with subject matter and techniques.

 I then had a serious life change that resulted in my being alone with a child and needing to earn a living.
 I embarked on what would become a long career in graphic design and illustration.
 I was fortunate in that I enjoyed this work.
 The downside: for most of the years I have worked in this field, I had little time to paint as a 'fine' artist.
-However, my illustration work occasionally required a fine-art approach, so I was never completely out of touch!

 I teach watercolor classes in Mountain View and Los Altos, and I conduct plein air workshops all year round.
-I am represented by Aegis Gallery, Saratoga, CA.